-This means that without new policy intervention, the 3,000 construction jobs and associated economic activity across regional Queensland will disappear completely by April 2020.
-This is bad news for Queensland's economy.
-The renewable sector is currently the largest contributor to construction growth in Australia, and without it, experts warn Australia's economy would be going backwards.
+This means that without new policy intervention, the 3,000 construction jobs and associated economic activity across regional Queensland completely disappeared in April.
+This is bad news for Queensland's economy as the renewable sector is the largest contributor to construction growth in Australia.

 But it’s not too late to turn this around.
-Queensland’s world-class renewable energy assets are catching the attention of investors from all corners of the globe, and with the right policy settings, this could unlock more clean energy projects, and new homegrown manufacturing and export opportunities.
-In fact, if all the large-scale clean energy projects in Queensland’s planning and construction pipeline go ahead it will mean 34,000 construction jobs and 1,500 ongoing jobs for our state.
+Queensland has some of the world's best renewable energy resources, and with the right policy settings, this could unlock more clean energy projects and new homegrown manufacturing and export opportunities.
+In fact, if all the large-scale clean energy projects in Queensland’s planning and construction pipeline go ahead it will mean 51,000 construction jobs and close to 2,500 ongoing jobs for our state.

 That’s why it’s time for the Queensland Government to step up and take matters into their own hands.
-Despite the fact that construction activity will soon come to a standstill, Queensland has a massive potential pipeline of 15,000MW projects that already have planning approvals or are currently seeking approval.
+Despite the fact that construction activity has come to a standstill, Queensland has a massive potential pipeline of 21,000MW projects that already have planning approval or are currently seeking approval.